aquafir/ACx/README.md

 `/x policy`

+*You can delete or comment out unused targets if you like.*

 *Not able to account for xp already spent on a skill.
 Doesn't try to get the last level for that reason (and to save server operators some grief)*